-I have become an experienced mediator of disputes in the general commercial area, but I have a great deal of experience to bring to bear in what could broadly be called the technology arena, taking in commercial and intellectual property disputes with a technology focus.
-I am on the CEDR-Solve panel of mediators for IT/IP disputes.
-I also act in a decision-making capacity, frequently acting as adjudicator/arbitrator.
-I have been an adjudicator in the CISAS Scheme, hearing disputes in the electronics and communications industry for a number of years.
-I am also an Expert on the Nominet panel deciding disputes to do with .uk domains.
+I have become an experienced arbitrator and mediator in disputes in the general commercial area, but I have a great deal of experience to bring to bear in what could broadly be called the technology arena, taking in commercial and intellectual property disputes with a technology focus.
+I sit on various panels in various capacities – arbitrator, adjudicator and expert.
+For example, I am an Expert on the Nominet panel deciding disputes to do with .uk domains.
 I have issued many awards on various arbitration schemes, including those run by CEDR (the Centre for Effective Dispute Resolution) and the CIArb (Chartered Institute of Arbitrators).
-This means that I have issued decisions in various fields – holidays and travel, employment, telecommunications as well as an ABTA arbitrator hearing disputes in the travel industry.
+This means that I have issued decisions in various fields – holidays and travel, employment, telecommunications as well as my core compentency of technology.
 I also sit as Chair of the British Computer Society’s Disciplinary Tribunal.

 If you want a copy of my CV, you can find it here.
 You will see that I have been involved in disputes across a wide range of areas: IT and IP, employment, consumer, general commercial, property, sales of goods and services and others.

 I bring to any dispute my years of experience in advising on and acting in disputes, as well as a commercial understanding grounded on my work for clients in a non-contentious capacity, skills which have won me acknowledgements – Chambers Guide to the Legal Profession called me “good news” on the most complex of matters when I set up my business and indeed I pride myself on my attention to detail both as a lawyer and as someone with many years’ experience working in various industries.

 Here’s another link to my dispute resolution CV.